By Roy Burner (Minister of the Gospel)

 If Satan rules in our halls of Justice, the pulpit is responsible for it.
 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

-Such have ceased, with but a few; their number having greatly reduced, either by death, or having been thought of having such qualities and proven otherwise.
-This has become a reality in many once godly nations; as erosion of the past enhancement of God's Word has become a factor, no longer upholding the Unadulterated Word of God.
+Such have ceased to but a few; their number having been greatly reduced, either by death, or having been thought of having such qualities and proven otherwise.
+This has become a reality in many once godly nations; as erosion of the past enhancement of God's Word has become a factor, with many no longer upholding the Unadulterated Word of God.

-Scripture reveals: Even the Spirit of truth (that of God's Spirit) whom the world cannot receive, because it sees him not, neither knows him: but you know him; for he dwells with you, and shall be in you (John 14:17).
+Scripture reveals: The Spirit of truth (that of God's Spirit) whom the world cannot receive, because it sees him not, neither knows him: but you know him; for he dwells with you, and shall be in you (John 14:17).